hmanprod/lemlabs-common/README.md

 ** TODO **
 - Testing if default configuration for config.yml is loaded correctly
 - Testing the coco template as new layout
+- Get the controller name automatically
 - Add "Setting" Entity for administration utility
 - Add "Securite" Controller to handle authenfication

+** Evolution Roadmap **
+- Generate all routes automatically from the controller to avoid to setup them
+- Create FormType automatically

 ** INSTALLATION **